-The delivery of that mitigation solution - creation of a new badger sett or remodelling of a waterbody - may be within the scope of contractors already working on site, but in many cases ECOSA's habitat management team are deployed, working in collaboration with other contractors as appropriate.
-In other cases, developing biodiversity is a project objective in itself, seeking to enrich the site for future users and for wildlife, and for instance to maximise BREEAM credits.
+The delivery of that mitigation solution - be it the creation of a new badger sett or remodelling of a waterbody for example - may be within the scope of contractors already working on site; however, in many cases ECOSA's ecological contracting team are deployed, working in collaboration with other contractors as appropriate.
+In other cases, developing biodiversity is a project objective in itself, seeking to enrich the site for future users and for wildlife or to maximise BREEAM credits.

-ECOSA’s dedicated habitat management team includes ecological specialists, all of whom are Construction Skills Certification Scheme (CSCS) certified and hold relevant NPTC, PAL and CITB tickets.
-Our team includes staff trained and certified to operate Mobile Elevating Work Platforms (MEWPs) (Category - Mobile Boom 3b).
-Our habitat management team hold Natural England protected species licences for a range of protected species, allowing them to carry out mitigation and management works for bats, great crested newt, badger, hazel dormouse and other species.
+ECOSA’s dedicated ecological contracting team includes ecological specialists, all of whom are Construction Skills Certification Scheme (CSCS) certified and hold relevant qualifications and insurances.
+Our staff hold Natural England protected species licences for a range of species, allowing them to carry out mitigation and management works for bats, great crested newt, badger, hazel dormouse and other species.
 So, as well as being hard working, our team have an in depth knowledge of the species that they are working to create habitat for.

 Our on-going site management services ensure that any mitigation plan is implemented correctly and receives enough aftercare to allow new habitats to develop and thrive.
 Just as with survey work, mitigation works have to be scheduled to fit in with the particular species' seasonal activities; please see our survey and mitigation timetables for more detailed information.

-Please call 02380 261065 to find out how our habitat team can help you; or email firstname.lastname@example.org.
+Please call 02380 261065 to find out how our ecological contracting team can help you; or email firstname.lastname@example.org.